Is Dynamical Dark Energy Necessary? DESI BAO and Modified Recombination

 We implement the modified $x_e(z)$ in the Boltzmann code {\tt CAMB}~\cite{Lewis:1999bs}, and use {\tt Cobaya}~\cite{Torrado:2020dgo} to perform the MCMC analysis.
-When combining DESI DR2 BAO (DDR2) with Planck CMB data (PL), we use the combination of Planck NPIPE {\tt CamSpec} high-$\ell$ TTTEEE likelihood, Planck PR3 low-$\ell$ TT and EE, and PR4 CMB lensing~\cite{Planck:2018vyg,Prince:2021fdv,Rosenberg:2022sdy}.
-For combinations with ACT DR6 (parameter tables provided in the Appendix) we used the foreground-marginalized likelihood, {\tt ACT-lite}~\cite{ACT:2025fju}, combined with Planck and ACT CMB lensing (P-ACT-L).
-Figure~\ref{fig:contours} shows the posterior distributions of key cosmological parameters for three models -- $\Lambda$CDM, $w_0w_a$, and the 4-par modified recombination model, fit to various combinations of datasets: PL + DDR2; PL + DDR2 + uncalibrated PP supernovae; and PL + DDR2 + PP + the SH0ES prior on the intrinsic SN brightness magnitude, $M_b = -19.253 \pm 0.027$.
+When combining DESI DR2 BAO (DESI2) with Planck CMB data (PL), we use the combination of Planck NPIPE {\tt CamSpec} high-$\ell$ TTTEEE likelihood, Planck PR3 low-$\ell$ TT and EE, and PR4 CMB lensing~\cite{Planck:2018vyg,Prince:2021fdv,Rosenberg:2022sdy}.
+For combinations with ACT DR6 (parameter tables provided in the Appendix) we use the foreground-marginalized likelihood, {\tt ACT-lite}~\cite{ACT:2025fju}, combined with Planck and ACT CMB lensing (P-ACT-L).
+We use broad, flat, uninformative priors on the six standard cosmological parameters, while the four recombination model parameters have uniform priors $A_{\rm b} \in [-0.5, 0.5]$, $z_{\rm b} \in [500, 1500]$, $\sigma_\mathrm{b} \in [10, 500]$, and $\Delta z_{\rm shift} \in [-100, 100]$.
+Figure~\ref{fig:contours} shows the posterior distributions of key cosmological parameters for three models -- $\Lambda$CDM, $w_0w_a$, and the 4-par modified recombination model, fit to various combinations of datasets: PL + DESI2; PL + DESI2 + uncalibrated PP supernovae; and PL + DESI2 + PP + the 2022 SH0ES prior on the intrinsic SN brightness magnitude, $M_b = -19.253 \pm 0.027$~\cite{Riess:2021jrx}.
 The corresponding marginalized parameter means, uncertainties, and best-fit $\chi^2$ values are listed in Table~\ref{t:params_main}.